-As a scholar, teacher, and former river guide, I feel it is important to engage in community outreach as a way to disseminate research results to broad public audiences and stay connected with the the people in my town, university community, state, and region.
-My activities include public talks and presentations, the creation and dissemination of free websites and mobile apps based on my research, consulting on upcoming museum displays and exhibits, leading K – 12 teachers in field research learning modules, and interviews in local newspapers and on radio stations.
+As a scholar, teacher, and former river guide, I feel it is important to engage in community based research and outreach.
+My activities include public talks and presentations, collaborative work with local and regional stakeholders, the creation and dissemination of free websites and mobile apps based on my research, consulting on upcoming museum displays and exhibits, leading K – 12 teachers in field research learning modules, and interviews in local newspapers and on radio stations.

 If you are interested in my work and would like me to speak to your community group or organization, please contact me directly at firstname.lastname@example.org.